CUWiCS/cuwics.github.io/_posts/2023/2023-12-20-Meet_Our_23_24_E_Board.markdown

 ##### By: Carla Mandiola (M.S. in Data Journalism 24')

-Can you believe that Women in Computer Science have been around since 1998?
-And it’s because of this great community that we still are here.
-Meet our board members, the reason why they are here, advice to go navigate through school, and the best places in New York City:
+Can you believe that Women in Computer Science has been around since 1998?
+And it’s because of this great community we are still growing strong.
+Meet our board members, the reason why they are here, advice to navigate through school, and the best-hidden gems in New York City:

 ![Flyer]({{ site.url }}/assets/blog2023/Rachel.png)

 ### Rachel Chung, Co-President
-**Describe yourself in three words**
+**Describe yourself in three words:**
 Honest, resourceful, optimistic

 **Why did you want to be part of WiCS?**